Gie-sta/Gie-sta/README.md

 - 👋 Hi, I’m @Gie-sta
-- 👀 I’m interested in Frontend development
+- 👀 I’m interested in Frontend development and looking forward to start my career as frontend developer.

 <!---